Group-blind optimal transport to group parity and its constrained variants: Empirical Analysis of Disparate Impact Mitigation Methods

-We conduct random-forest classification models on the adult census dataset in \cite{misc_adult_2}, to showcase the trade-off between bias repair and data distortion, compared with the total repair using barycentre projection in \cite{gordaliza2019obtaining}.
+We conduct random-forest classification on the Adult dataset \citep{misc_adult_2} and COMPAS dataset \citep{angwin2022machine}, to showcase the trade-off between bias repair and data distortion, in comparison with all baselines in Section~\ref{sec:baselines}.
+Our method, ``unconstrained'', ``barycentre'' are used as post-processing methods.

-The adult census dataset \citep{misc_adult_2} comprises of 48842 samples of 14 features (e.g., gender, race, age, education level, marital-status, occupation) and a high-income indicator.
-The high-income indicator denotes whether the annual income of a sample is lower than \$50K (label $Y=0$) or higher (label $Y=1$).
-There are five numerical features out of these 14 features: ``education level'' (ranging from 1 to 16) and ``hours per week'', ``age'', ``capital gain'', ``capital loss'' (ranging from 0 to 4).
-There are two commonly-recognised sensitive attributes, i.e., ``race'' and ``sex''.

-If the sensitive attribute $S$ is ``race'', we select all samples ($M=46447$) whose race is black ($S=0$) or white ($S=1$).
-If $S$ is ``sex'', we select all samples ($M=48842$) whose gender is female ($S=0$) or male ($S=1$).
-For each numerical feature, we compute the total variation distance between race-wise (resp. gender-wise) marginal distributions in Table~\ref{tab:Race-wise TV}.
-They are used as reference to decide which features need to be adjusted, to avoid unnecessary alteration.
-We let $X$ include all features with $S$-wise TV distance higher than $0.08$, ensuring that only two features are selected when $S$ represents ``race'' or ``sex''.
-Specifically, $X$ contains ``education level'', ``hours per week'' if $S$ is ``race'', and $X$ contains the ``hours per week'', ``age'' if $S$ is ``sex''.
-The other features are considered as $S$-neutral and denoted as $U$.

-We have performed $30$-fold cross-validation.
-For each trial, we randomly select $60\%$ of $M$ samples as the training set, and use these five numerical features and the high income indicator $Y$ to build a random-forest model $\mathcal{M}(X,U)$, with the sensitive attribute $S$ ignored.
-The outputs of the model $f=\mathcal{M}(X,U)$ is the prediction of $Y$.

-The rest $40\%$ of $M$ samples are used as the test set.
-From the test set, we compute the empirical marginal distributions of the feature $X$ (i.e., $P^X,P^{X_0},P^{X_1}$) and $V$.
-Next, we handle the test set in five different ways as outlined below. \begin{itemize} \item Do nothing (denoted ``Origin''). \item For each sample in test set, project its $X$ features with a baseline coupling computed as in Definition~\ref{def:baseline} (denoted ``Baseline'').
-The other features and $Y$ stay the same. \item Project its $X$ features with a barycentre coupling computed as in Definition~\ref{def:barycentre} (denoted ``Barycentre'').
-The other features and $Y$ stay the same. \item Project its $X$ features with a coupling computed by Algorithm~\ref{alg:Dykstra} with $\Theta=1e^{-2}\mathbb{1}$ (denoted ``$1e^{-2}$-repair'').
-The other features and $Y$ stay the same. \item Project its $X$ features with a coupling computed by Algorithm~\ref{alg:Dykstra} with $\Theta=1e^{-3}\mathbb{1}$ (denoted ``$1e^{-3}$-repair'').
-The other features and $Y$ stay the same. \end{itemize}